mariolazzari/rijks/README.md

 ## Rijks class

-Rijks **clas** content handles all the requests and the responses to the thrre main Rijks museum REST APIs.
+Rijks **class** content handles all the requests and the responses to the thrre main Rijks museum REST APIs.

 ### Constructor